stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ### What's next?

-In the next session we get to learn about two other highly important interfaces: `Foldable` and `Traversable`.
+In the [next chapter](Folds.md) we get to learn more about recursion, totality checking, and an interface for collapsing container types: `Foldable`.

 <!-- vi: filetype=idris2
 -->